cbourke/ComputerScienceI/honors/documents/syllabus.md

 as soon as possible.
 More information can be found here: https://covid19.unl.edu/vaccination-information.

-In addition, you should follow all health and safety guidelines published by the CDC, healthcare officials and the University of Nebraska--Lincoln.
-This includes wearing masks indoors and attempting to keep social distance between peers
+Everyone is required and expected to follow all health and safety guidelines published by the CDC, healthcare officials and the University of Nebraska--Lincoln.
+If you are not fully vaccinated and still decide to attend in-person lecture, lab or hack sessions, you will be ***required*** to wear a mask.
+If you are fully vaccinated, you are still **strongly recommended** to wear a mask given the limited social distancing and disappointingly low vaccination rates among college age groups in Nebraska.

-***regardless of your vaccination status***.
-If you feel ill or have had exposure to COVID-19, you **should not attend in-person** and instead utilize the online resources we have provided as outlined above.
+If you feel ill or have had exposure to COVID-19, you **should not attend in-person** and instead utilize the online opportunities we have provided.
+Those who violate the testing policies or receive a positive test may not be granted access to University buildings and so you may need to attend remotely.
+Getting vaccinated as soon as you can greatly improves not only your health risks but also greatly reduces the chance that your access will be restricted.

-Because there may be many faculty, staff, and students who have family members (myself included) who are yet unable to be vaccinated, you will be ***required*** to wear a face mask when you attend lecture, lab, and hack sessions in person.
-If you prefer not to comply with this requirement for this course, you will need to attend lecture, lab, and hack sessions virtually.

 ### Labs